 The Proof is in the Pudding (On Our End, at Least)

 Why are we so adamant about finding the right software development partner?
-Because over the past 15 years, we’ve rescued many projects that have failed or gone off the rails due to other firms over-promising and under-delivering.
+Because over the past 15 years, our Frogslayer team has rescued many projects that have failed or gone off the rails due to other firms over-promising and under-delivering.
 While the average software project success rate is 31%, we have been able to achieve 96.4%.
 I believe this success is due to us actively selecting the right client partners and being committed to building software products right the first time.

 Software development and innovation services are not a commodity.
 In this business, you most certainly get what you pay for.
 What might look like ‘saving’ money upfront can be an illusion of debt that you’ll have to pay when it comes time to find and onboard a new partner to right the ship and bring your product to life.

-You deserve a development partner deeply committed to your success; that will minimize your time-to-value while never compromising on quality.
+You deserve a custom software development partner deeply committed to your success; that will minimize your time-to-value while never compromising on quality.
 As we always say, relationships matter, results count.